Implementing User Input with Read-Variable in SPE

 The Sitecore PowerShell Extensions (SPE) module speeds up the delivery of Sitecore solutions by helping you automate tasks with interactive tools for your custom scripts.

-In this post, I’ll share a very useful SPE command, Read-Variable, which is a powerful, yet simple way of adding user input to SPE scripts.
+In this section, I’ll share a very useful SPE command, Read-Variable, which is a powerful, yet simple way of adding user input to SPE scripts.

 Basics